 The Mad Hatter Chorus is a nonprofit fraternal organization affiliated with the worldwide, 30,000-member Barbershop Harmony Society.
-Based in Danbury, Connecticut (once the world’s leading hat-manufacturing center), the Hatters have been singing since 1966.
+Based in Danbury, Connecticut (once the world’s leading hat-manufacturing center), the Mad Hatter Chorus has been singing since 1966.
 The chorus has had as many as 99 members, and as few as 12.
-We currently have 34 members, including 27 active singers and 7 who are retired or helping in other capacities.
+We currently have 33 members, including 27 active singers and 6 who are dual members joining the Mad Hatter Chorus for contest.
 Our current music director is Joe Hudson.

 The Mad Hatter Chorus is a men's chorus singing a capella music in the barbershop style.
-Some song titles include: Over the Rainbow (from Wizard Of Oz), Can You Feel The Love Tonight (from The Lion King), Breaking Up Is Hard To Do (from Neil Sedaka) and many others.
-We even do some traditional music including Malotte’s rendition of The Lord’s Prayer.
+Some song titles include: Tonight (from West Side Story), I’m Yours (from Jason Mraz), Lag Jaa Gale (from Woh Kuan Thi) and many others.
+We even do some traditional music including Olatunji’s rendition of Betelehemu.

-Our goal is to present quality men's a capella music to an every growing audience.
+Our goal is to present quality men's a capella music to an ever growing audience.